Value-added tax (VAT)

-The ETA has introduced a new e-filing system for the submission of the VAT returns, hence taxpayers will be required to submit their VAT returns (i.e. monthly VAT and/or schedule returns) electronically through the ETA’s website, starting from January 2019.
-Accordingly, the manual filing of VAT returns will not be acceptable as of the date mentioned.
+The Egyptian tax authority (ETA) has introduced a new e-filing system for the submission of the VAT returns; consequently, taxpayers will be required to submit their VAT returns (i.e. monthly VAT and/or schedule returns) electronically through the ETA’s website, starting from January 2019.
+Accordingly, the manual filing of VAT returns will not be accepted as of the mentioned date.

 The liability for customs duty rests with the person who is importing the goods from abroad.

-Under the Egyptian VAT law no. 67 for the year 2016, an excise tax was introduced as special tax rates imposed on a certain products and services.
+Under the Egyptian VAT Law No. 67 for the year 2016, an excise tax was introduced as special tax rates imposed on certain products and services.

-The excise tax (which is also called schedule tax or table tax) should be imposed only once on the listed products and services (e.g. professional services, construction services, processed potatoes).
+The excise tax (which is also called schedule tax or table tax) should be imposed only once on the listed products and services (e.g. professional services, construction services, processed potatoes), and it should only be imposed once more if there was a change in the product status.
 The excise tax is solely applied on specific listed items while it could be applicable in addition to the normal 14% VAT on some other items (e.g. air conditioners).